 What to bring to your appointment at the Chemotherapy Clinic

 - Health card

-- Diabetics should bring a snack or meal, insulin and related supplies
+- A snack – people with diabetes should bring a snack or meal, insulin and related supplies

-While at home, if you experience any the symptoms listed below you can call the Chemotherapy Clinic during regular business hours; call the symptom management hotline (1-877-681-3057) outside of normal business hours; or for urgent matters go to your nearest emergency department.
+While at home, if you experience any of the symptoms listed below, call the Chemotherapy Clinic during regular business hours (8:30 a.m. – 4:30 p.m.; call the symptom management hotline (1-877-681-3057) outside of normal business hours; or for urgent matters go to your nearest emergency department.

 - Fever higher than 100.4°F or 38°C